mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/settings/index.md

 # Identity Providers

 DC/OS supports the use of identity provider-based authentication.
 Detailed information about how to set up identity provider-based authentication can be found in the [documentation](/mesosphere/dcos/2.0/security/ent/sso/).
-We provide information for configuring a [SAML identity provider](/mesosphere/dcos/2.0/security/ent/sso/setup-saml/) or an [OpenID Connect IdP](/mesosphere/dcos/2.0/security/ent/sso/setup-openid/).
+We provide information for configuring a [SAML identity provider](/mesosphere/dcos/2.0/security/ent/sso/setup-saml/) or an [OpenID Connect&reg; IdP](/mesosphere/dcos/2.0/security/ent/sso/setup-openid/).

 ![Identity providers](/mesosphere/dcos/2.0/img/GUI-Settings-LDAP-Add-Oidc.png)